Refuge and bodhicitta

 When we know something about the Three Jewels of refuge, then we can increase our faith, confidence, and trust in them.
 That’s the second cause of taking refuge.
 Sometimes, they talk about three different kinds of faith, or confidence, or trust, in the Three Jewels.
 I think this is helpful to talk about because the word faith is often used, but it’s not a very good English word to describe what the Buddhist word is—what the word in Pali, or Sanskrit, or Tibetan, or Chinese is.
 It’s often translated as faith.
 The English word is not a very good translation for that word.

-When we think of faith in America, we usually think of blind faith, don’t we?
+When we think of faith in America, we usually think of faith without investigation, don’t we?
 Especially with the revival of fundamentalism and evangelical traditions that emphasize, “You just believe and you don’t ask questions.
 Anyway, even if you ask the questions you’re not going to get answers because it’s beyond our range of comprehension.”
 You’re just supposed to believe because somebody said so, or because it’s written in a book, or something like that.
 From a Buddhist viewpoint, that kind of faith doesn’t really make a spiritual practice very solid.
 That faith is often motivated by fear, paranoia, or lack of understanding, or peer group pressure.
 It’s not a very stable basis for spiritual practice.
-Whereas in Buddhism, when we say the word faith it doesn’t mean that kind of blind, unquestioning faith.
+Whereas in Buddhism, when we say the word faith it doesn’t mean that kind of undiscriminating, unquestioning faith.
 It means a kind of confidence or trust that is based on understanding.

 Three kinds of faith